aws/aws-cdk/packages/@aws-cdk/core/README.md

 When the AWS CDK determines that the resource is in a different stack _and_ is in a different region, it will "export" the value by creating a custom resource in the producing stack which creates SSM Parameters in the consuming region for each exported value.
-The parameters will be created with the name '/cdk/exports/${export-name}'.
+The parameters will be created with the name '/cdk/exports/${consumingStackName}/${export-name}'.
 In order to "import" the exports into the consuming stack a [SSM Dynamic reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-ssm) is used to reference the SSM parameter which was created.

+In order to mimic strong references, a Custom Resource is also created in the consuming stack which marks the SSM parameters as being "imported".
+When a parameter has been successfully imported, the producing stack cannot update the value.

 ### Removing automatic cross-stack references